gmacario/python-accelerated/contrib/slides-revealjs/slides-python.md

 * High-level programming language, truly portable
 * Actively developed, open-source and community-driven
-* Batteries included, huge code base
+* Batteries included, huge codebase
 * Steep learning curve, easy to learn and to use
 * Powerful as a scripting language
 * Support both programming in the large and in the small